Devin Veresuk: Professional career

+Hamilton Tiger-Cats

 In the final Canadian Football League's Amateur Scouting Bureau rankings for players eligible for the 2025 CFL draft, Veresuk was listed as the 19th-best player available.
 He was then selected by the Hamilton Tiger-Cats in the first round, second overall, of the 2025 CFL draft and signed with the team on May 14, 2025.
 Following training camp in 2025, he made the team's active roster and made his professional debut on June 7, 2025, against the Calgary Stampeders where he had one special teams tackle.
 After the team released their incumbent starting middle linebacker, Kyle Wilson, Veresuk made his first career start on June 27, 2025, against the Montreal Alouettes.
 In that game, he recorded eight defensive tackles, one special teams tackle, and his first career interception which he returned 36 yards for his first career touchdown.
+He played in 18 regular season games, starting in 15, where he recorded 66 defensive tackles, three special teams tackles, two sacks, one interception, one forced fumble, and two touchdowns.
+He was released on January 12, 2026, in order to pursue an opportunity in the National Football League.

+Indianapolis Colts

+On January 13, 2026, Veresuk signed a reserve/futures contract with the Indianapolis Colts.
+He was waived on August 30.